Salvadoran Americans: Increased migration (1980s-)

 While Salvadoran migration to the U.S. remained low throughout the first several decades in the 20th century, it spiked at the onset of the Salvadoran Civil War, where many fled to the United States seeking sanctuary from the devastation that plagued the country.
 Some scholars have argued that the economic devastation wrought by the conflict is a greater factor in migration than political violence.
 At least half of the refugees—between 500,000 and one million—immigrated to the United States, which was home to less than 10,000 Salvadorans before 1960.

+All this movement and shift was due to the fact that the Spanish wanted to increase the productivity and profitability of coffee cultivation, therefore the government sold off communal lands, where a large number of indigenous Salvadorans resided.
+Despite community organizing against land privatization, the government moved forward with turning these lands into coffee plantations, favoring affluent European immigrants and local ladino (or mestizo) families who were establishing the nation.
+Coffee exports were controlled by a small group of local elites, and the labor force was made up mostly of displaced peasants who were indigenous in origin.
+This left them to choice but to leave since they were taken as a minority.

 The proximate causes of migration have been studied by analyzing spatial origins.
 One method is to compare maps of political violence with maps of the origins of Salvadoran migrants, though this type of aggregate analysis could not state with certainty the motivation of any individual migrant.
 According to William Stanley, this massive migration to the U.S. was a result of political violence as much as it was the deteriorating economic conditions in El Salvador, but this is disputed by other scholars.
 Stanley wrote that political violence was an "important and probably the dominant motivation" driving Salvadoran migration to the U.S., but in 1990 Richard Jones argued that "...this statement is too strong.
 It implies that migrants to the United States were directly uprooted from their places of origin by political violence.
 However, other scenarios are possible.
 The migrants may have been persons from nonconflictual zones who were forced to emigrate when refugees from elsewhere in the country displaced them or because of general economic deterioration."